 The Company has Audit & Supervisory Board, but has established a Personnel and Compensation Committee as a voluntary committee to supplement the functions of the Board of Directors.
-The Committee deliberates on matters related to employees and compensation of officers and other personnel, and is responsible for proposing the results of its deliberations to the Board of Directors.
-The Company held seven meetings of Personnel and Compensation Committee in FY2021.
-The Committee is consisted of at least five Directors (a majority of whom are Independent Outside Directors), and one Audit & Supervisory Board Member, who attends as an observer and expresses their opinion.
+The Committee deliberates on matters related to employees and compensation of officers and other personnel and is responsible for proposing the results of its deliberations to the Board of Directors.
+The Company held seven meetings of Personnel and Compensation Committee in FY2022.
+The committee consists of five or more directors (three are independent outside directors\ and two are internal directors), and from June 2023, independent outside directors will serve as chairpersons of the Personnel and Compensation Committee, and one corporate auditor will be an observer.
+It is a system in which you can attend and express your opinions.
 By establishing this Committee, we aim to further strengthen corporate governance by ensuring objectivity and transparency in employees and compensation of officers and other personnel.